tonyducvo000/thinkorswim_scripts/README.md

 ![](screenshots/std_deviation_dip.png)

 *  **Momentum Scanner - 3 day consecutive bars**:  This scanner will find tickers that have 3 consecutive green candle bars on day-to-day time scale (i.e., the stock has been green for the past 3 days).
 Useful for catching uptrend early and swing trading.

+* **Momentum Squeeze Above SMA**:  This scanner is a more refined momentum based scanner.
+In addition to a momentum filter, this scanner screens for stocks 3% above a 20 SMA and uses a TTM Squeeze alert filter, for potential big price movements.